Maximum partition/USB drive size is 2TB (GPT USB drives are not supported by E2B).

 1. Download Easy2Boot (either the basic download, or the DPMS version of E2B with XP 32-bit Mass Storage drivers if you want to install XP to SATA systems).

-2. If you are running the Make_E2B.exe GUI, you can extract the files to a Desktop folder, or rename to download to .zip and unzip it to a new empty folder on your hard drive (DO NOT EXTRACT E2B DIRECTLY ONTO THE WINDOWS DESKTOP!)
+2. If you are running the Make_E2B.exe GUI, you can extract the files to a Desktop folder, or rename to download to .zip and unzip it to a new empty folder on your hard drive (DO NOT EXTRACT THE E2B FILES DIRECTLY ONTO THE WINDOWS DESKTOP!)

 4. Use Windows Explorer and in the extracted E2B folder, right-click on ...